nosarthur/nosarthur.github.io/_drafts/Yu.md

 comments: true
 tags: [life]
 ---
-This post is to pay tribute to my friend Yu Chen who lost his life in a tragic incident on Lake Mendota around 5:45PM on May 31, 2017.
+This post is to pay tribute to my friend Yu Chen who left us in a tragic incident on Lake Mendota around 5:45PM on May 31, 2017.

 Yu is one of the few people I know who excel in everything they do.
 As far as I know, he is